farirpgs/fari-games/public/documents/fari-rpgs/fari-app-wiki.md

 Fari also offers you the ability to pin index cards.

-When an index card is pinned, it will elevate itself a bit from the board as to stand out from the rest of the cards.
+When an index card is pinned, it will elevate itself a bit from the board so as to stand out from the rest of the cards.

 You can also sort all the cards so that pinned cards show up first.

 ### Adding Sub Cards

-As you can see, index cards are pretty flexible, but Fari as even more to offer.
+As you can see, index cards are pretty flexible, but Fari has even more to offer.

 Top level index cards have the ability can have sub cards associated with them!